OpenMLRL/CoMLRL/README.md

 ## Usage

-See a simple example of training 2 `Qwen-2.5` agents to collaborate to summarize Reddit posts with MAGRPO:
+Quick start by training 2 `Qwen-2.5` agents to summarize Reddit posts with MAGRPO:

 ```python
 from datasets import load_dataset